 Can I get a consultation during COVID-19?

 Yes, you can still book a consultation.
-Most clinics are offering telehealth virtual consultations.
-Some clinics are offering in-person consultations with screening prior to entrance.
-You can find out which clinics are still open and offering consultations by searching fertility clinics.
+Most fertility clinics are offering virtual consultations, and depending on the city, many are also offering in-person consultations at their clinics.
+You can find out which clinics are still open and accepting consultations by searching fertility clinics.

 Can I get testing done during COVID 19 restrictions?